Pantyhose-X/awesome/README.md

 *   [nvaccess/nvda](https://github.com/nvaccess/nvda) - NVDA, the free and open source Screen Reader for Microsoft Windows

-*   [gaelysam/geo-mapgen](https://github.com/gaelysam/geo-mapgen) - Minetest mod and Python script to generate a Minetest world from a GeoTIFF image

 ## miscellaneous

 *   [themiralay/Proxy-List-World](https://github.com/themiralay/Proxy-List-World) - ICE Proxy list produces new proxies by collectively scanning the entire open source list in the world.
 Proxies are updated every 2 - 3 minutes.
 New Proxy sources will be added day by day.
 The list is always open source.